Timing of Reimbursement

 We reserve the right to request additional information should it be needed to process your reimbursement.

 - MIT will review the most current Internal Revenue Code and tax your reimbursement, if appropriate.

 - Your reimbursement will be paid by direct deposit to your bank account if your reimbursement preference is set for direct deposit.
-Otherwise a check will be mailed to your address.
+Otherwise, a check will be mailed to your office address.